 Something has gone fundamentally wrong with our experiment and it’s time to turn it off early and retro.

 This is our opportunity to look for additional elements to minimize the experiment and find smaller ways of getting valid data.

 For example, if we are testing the sign-up rate on a landing page and we’re going to drive 1,000 visitors to the landing page via our newsletter, we could set a wtf,s! condition as “If the open rate on our newsletter is <50% with the first 100 sends…wtf,s!”

 Since our benchmark for other newsletters is 60%, did we fail to install tracking?
 Is the subject line utterly horrible?
 We might only have 2,000 people on our mailing list, and sending too many emails to the same list will burn out the list.
 It’s a limited resource.
 So let’s send out our email in small batches and make sure we haven’t done something dumb.

 - 0% conversion?
 Ooops…broke the analytics by deploying a small change straight to production.

-- Send a templated email with a subject line for a workshop that tested really well on twitter but is marginally offensive via email.
-(Sorry to everyone I said “Your MVP sucks” to!)
+- Sent a templated email with a subject line for a workshop that tested really well on Twitter but is marginally offensive via email.
+(Sorry to everyone I told “Your MVP sucks!”)

 - Forgot to turn adwords off.